-We have not presented training for other employment categories as those are cyclical in nature and immaterial (11% of the Group's workforce).
+We have not presented training for other employment categories as those are cyclical in nature and immaterial (15% of the Group's workforce).
 Training provided to non-executives are only to all male non-executives due to the circumstances that all female non-executives holds administrative office roles.

-Training hours per employees per year has decreased from 16 hours per employee per year to 14 hours.
-This was due to the Group's efforts in reducing the workforce, and majority of the core training for the workers have been completed in 2016 and these trained workers are still with the Group.
+Training hours per employee per year has decreased from 14 hours per employee in 2018 to 7 hours per employee in 2019.
+This was due to majority of the core training for the workers being completed in 2017 and 2016 and these trained workers are still with the Group.